 In order to build your product, Robin advises aspiring entrepreneurs to involve the members of their community from an early stage.

 – One of the most valuable lessons I learned from co-founding Zipcar is listening to your customers and relying on them to help you build the product or service.
-We worked hard to incorporate our customers, and really thought of them as collaborators from the early start.
+We worked hard to incorporate our customers and really thought of them as collaborators from the early start.
 When we launched Zipcar in 2000, we threw a lot of parties and sent out emails that people actually read.
 We did surveys and asked our members for advice.
 I made my customers feel and believe that we were listening to them.

-In the beginning of any entrepreneurship, you are asking friends to do things for free.
+At the beginning of any entrepreneurship, you are asking friends to do things for free.
 According to Robin, it is all about broadening that circle of friends.
 To scale your business, you need to build something great and make people talk about it.

 – Companies grow as fast as they can grow, and they are always wishing they could grow faster.
-That is the problem every day of every company.
+That is the problem every day in every company.
 If you think about how you consume things, a good part of what you consume is based on friends’ opinions.
 So doing a good job and making it easy for people to talk about it, or want to talk about it, that is how you market.
-It is the endless question.
+It is an endless question.

 Stay in control – avoid investor money in the beginning

-According to Robin, there are three options for financing the establishment of peer-to-peer marketplaces: public financing, private investment financing and crowdfunding.
+According to Robin, there are three options for financing the establishment of peer-to-peer marketplaces: public financing, private investment financing, and crowdfunding.
 Every option has different implications for the distribution of power and value between the engaged peers.

 – It is the people that finance the platforms that make the rules.
 That is why all entrepreneurs try to go as far as they can without taking anyone else’s money.
 That is universally true.
 Once you start taking someone else’s money, they start telling you how to run your company.
 In the beginning, you think it is not that much, but then it becomes more money and suddenly it becomes a lot.
 It feels impossible.